CPUrising/seamless-loop-music/README_EN.md

 A seamless looping and high-efficiency management tool crafted for game BGM (such as Galgames and RPGs) and ambient sound effects (such as white noise).
 Powered by both self-developed algorithms and top-tier open-source engines, it achieves precise sample-level loop alignment.

-Currently supports Windows 10 and above operating systems.
+Currently only supports Windows 10 and above operating systems, with MP3, OGG, and WAV audio formats.

 ![1770995667392](image/README_EN/1770995667392.png)